 Letters from emigrants

-Scope, contents and history of the collection
+Scope, content and history of the collection

-In addition, the library preserves transcriptions for about 10,000 of these letters and provides about 2,000 copies of emigrant letters that have appeared in print, as well as references to over 4,000 other printed letters.
-Lists of emigrant letters in state, regional and local archives of the new federal states are kept.
-For approximately 454 letter series – a series comprises three or more letters from one writer – detailed biographical data and information material on the emigrants' hometown and place of residence in America are provided.
+The collection also includes transcriptions of around 10,000 of these letters and around 2,000 copies of printed emigration letters as well as over 4,000 copies of other printed letters.
+For around 454 series of letters - a series comprises three or more letters from one writer - detailed biographical data and information material on the emigrants' hometown and American place of residence are available.
+In addition, around 25,000 pages of contextual material from archives and private collections as well as material on other aspects of German emigration to America are available in the Gotha Research Library.

 Flyer